cmcrow2/Architect/README.md

   * Design and build an API server to provide data to the client in the format specified by the API documentation
   * Optimize database and query methods for speed and response
   * Deploy to the cloud using AWS
-  * Stress test all API routes, checking for RPS (requests per second), latency, and error rate
+  * Stress test all API routes, checking for RPS (requests per second), latency, and error rate via loader.io

 The final product, when tested with <a href="https://loader.io">loader.io</a> with a maximum of 667 users per second, registered an average response time of 14 ms with a 0.0% error rate.